 Contradiction To: The Numbers Are Dismal

 First, let’s consider the case of a real estate agent, a life insurance agent, or car salesman.
 What’s the attrition rate in these professions?
-Pretty high.
+Well, pretty high.

 But can you safely make the assumption that the majority of people who enter these professions do so because they have the ambition and desire to earn a substantial income and achieve a high-degree of financial success?
 Sure, most likely.